 <img height="32" width="32" src="https://unpkg.com/simple-icons@v4/icons/simpleicons.svg" />

 These examples use the latest major version.
 This means you won't receive any updates following the next major release.
-You can use @latest
+You can use @latest instead to receive updates indefinitely.
+However, this will result in a 404 error if the icon is removed.

 Node Usage